chocolatey/Chocolatey.Cake.Recipe/README.md

 By default, the Chocolatey Cake Recipe configures the same defined source as the destination for both NuGet and Chocolatey packages, for both pre-release and release packages.
-This configuration starts with the definition of the `DefaultPushSourceUrlVariable` which by default is equal to `NUGETDEV_SOURCE`.
+This configuration starts with the definition of the `DefaultPushSourceUrlVariable` which by default is equal to `NUGETDEVPUSH_SOURCE`.
 This name of this environment variable can be changed to anything you want by calling the `Environment.SetVariableNames` method in your recipe.cake file, and setting the `defaultPushSourceUrlVariable` parameter.
-This environment variable name follows a convention of `<SOURCENAME>_SOURCE`.  i.e. in the case of the default value, the name of the source is NUGETDEV.
+This environment variable name follows a convention of `<SOURCENAME>_SOURCE`.  i.e. in the case of the default value, the name of the source is NUGETDEVPUSH.

 With this environment variable set, the default package sources are configured as follows: